Fall Updates & Campus News: COVID-19

 News and updates are placed here regularly.
 This is your best source for information, resources and key links 24/7.
 Bookmark plattsburgh.edu/covid-19.

-The college’s Fall 2020 Restart Plan is approved by SUNY.
-Details on the plan and related links are below.
+The college is following its approved Fall 2020 Restart Plan.
+Related links are below.
 Students should also regularly check email for direct updates.

-Daily health screens have been implemented for employees through paper and online forms that comply with state requirements.
+Daily health screens have been implemented through paper and online forms that comply with state requirements.

-Students will self screen daily and each of the 14 days prior to returning to on-campus.
-At a minimum, students will be required to complete and submit an electronic form weekly.
+Students, faculty and staff self screen daily.
 If the answer to any of the screening questions is “yes,” a message will appear stating that the individual must not report to class or any other activity outside of their residence and must notify the Student Health and Counseling Center immediately.

 Testing and Tracing